WG-SpaceCoder/AutoTrimps/README.md

 <b>Recent changes:</b>

 2/26/2016
+- New option to pause the script under advanced settings.
 - autoStorage will now check storage against jestimp gains in maps and buy enough storage for them.

 2/25/2016 update 2